-And it is in this state of perfection they have in Christ, it is in this state of freedom they have in him, it is on these high grounds, it is in this standing, that they are led to living fountains of waters; and here, in accordance with that perfection they have in him, God wipes away all tears from off all faces.
+And it is in this state of perfection they have in Christ, it is in this state of freedom they have in him, it is on these high grounds, it is in this standing, that they are led to living fountains of waters; and here, in accordance with that perfection they have in him, God wipeth away all tears from off all faces.
 And forsooth, this, by the religious world, is called high doctrine, and dangerous doctrine; and yet, my hearer, if there were not a completeness in Jesus Christ to be on our side continually; if Christ in his perfection as the Priest, were not a Priest continually; if this perfection did not stand on our side continually and eternally, then there would be room left for something fatally to be laid to our charge; and the sword of justice might step in at that corner, at that gap, where there is that want of perfection, and cut us down, and in spite of all Christ has done we should lift up our eyes in hell.
-But bless the Lord, this is not so; there is perfection in Christ.
-When can you pray with confidence?
+But bless the Lord, not so; there is perfection, and this is the heaven into which we ascend; and hence it is written that they shall come and sing in the height of Zion.
+And when can you pray with confidence?
 It is when you can see this perfection in Christ.
 When can you pray with assurance that the Lord will be with you?
 It is only when you look to that perfection that you have in Christ.
 And when can you, when you come to a dying hour, see more glory to attract in the dear Redeemer than there is in sin, and death, and circumstances, to alarm or distress?